Deepayan137/presentations/NLA/PITCHME.md

 ---

-Experiments and Data
+### Experiments and Data

 We train our model on all sentences in the treebank.
 The vocaburay size of the data set is 10000 words.
 Models are trained using the back-propagation algorithm updating our   parameters using the Adam optimization method.
-A learning rate of 2*10-3 is used for generator and discriminator.
+A learning rate of $2*10^-3$ is used for generator and discriminator.

 ---

-Results
+### Challenges and limitations

 ---

-Conclusion
+### Conclusion

 In conclusion, this work presents a straightforward but effective method to train GANs for Sentence Generation.
 In future work, we would like to explore GANs in other domains of NLP such as non goal-oriented dialog systems.